 It should have been the great day of celebration.
-The tabernacle – Israel’s first collective house of worship – was complete.
+The Tabernacle – Israel’s first collective house of worship – was complete.
 All preparations had been made.
 For seven days, Moses had performed the inauguration.
-Now, the eighth day – the first of Nisan – had arrived.
+Now, the eighth day – the first of Nissan – had arrived.
 The priests, led by Aaron, were ready to begin their service.
-The Talmud (Megillah 10b) says that this day was as joyous to G-d as the day the heavens and earth were created.
+The Talmud (Megillah 10b) says that this day was as joyous to God as the day the heavens and earth were created.
 It was then that tragedy occurred.
-Two of Aarons sons, Nadav and Avihu, brought ‘strange fire, which [G-d] had not commanded them’.
+Two of Aarons sons, Nadav and Avihu, brought ‘strange fire, which [God] had not commanded them’.
 Fire ‘came forth from the Lord’, and they died.

 There then follow two scenes between Moses and Aaron.
 The first: Moses then said to Aaron, ‘This is what the Lord spoke of when he said: “Among those who are near to Me I will show myself holy; in the sight of all the people I will be honoured.”
 ‘Aaron remained silent.

 Moses then commands their bodies to be removed, and forbids Aaron and his remaining sons to engage in the rituals of mourning.
 He gives them further instructions, to prevent such tragedies occurring in the future, and then proceeds to check whether the sacrifices of the day have been performed.
 He discovers that Aaron and his sons have burned the sin offering, instead of eating it as prescribed: